Sat. 28.11.20 / 2 pm Posterity & Expatriation

 A Conversation Between Jawa El Khash and Dana Qaddah

-To accompany the online exhibition The Upper Side of the Sky (theuppersideofthesky.com), curator Dana Qaddah will host a conversation with the artist Jawa El Khash.
-The Upper Side of the Sky, is an interactive virtual reality archive of the ancient ruins of Palmyra, Syria, created by the translation of collective and personal memory.
-In conversation, Qaddah and El Khash will discuss the significance of Palmyra, a site destroyed by ISIS during the Syrian civil war, and the larger implications of such a loss.
-Drawing on concerns of posterity within majority diasporic populations, they will illuminate their use of technology and art to synthesize the experience of personal and institutional archives.
+To accompany the online exhibition The Upper Side of the Sky from October 12, 2020-April 30, 2021, curator Dana Qaddah hosted a conversation with the artist Jawa El Khash.
+The Upper Side of the Sky is an interactive virtual reality archive of the ancient ruins of Palmyra, Syria, created by the translation of collective and personal memory.
+In conversation, Qaddah and El Khash discuss the significance of Palmyra, a site destroyed by ISIS during the Syrian civil war, and the larger implications of such a loss.
+Drawing on concerns of posterity within majority diasporic populations, they illuminate their use of technology and art to synthesize the experience of personal and institutional archives.